strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 Kafka *only* provides ordering guarantees for messages in a single partition.
 If you want a strict ordering of messages from one topic, the only option is to use one partition per topic.
 The consumer can then observe messages in the same order that they were committed to the broker.

 Potentially, things become less precise when a consumer is consuming messages from multiple partitions.
 Although the ordering for each partition is kept, the order of messages fetched from _all_ partitions is not guaranteed, as it does not necessarily reflect the order in which they were sent.
-In practice, however, retaining the order of each partition when consuming from multiple partitions is sufficient for most well-designed consumer client applications.
+In practice, however, retaining the order of messages in each partition when consuming from multiple partitions is usually sufficient because messages whose order matters can be sent to the same partition (either by having the same key, or perhaps by using a custom partitioner).

 ### Scaling with consumer groups

-You'll need a group id if you intend to use consumer groups.
 Consumer groups are used so commonly, that they might be considered part of a basic consumer configuration.
 Consumer groups are a way of sharing the work of consuming messages from a set of partitions between a number of consumers by dividing the partitions between them.
 Consumers are grouped using a `group.id`, allowing messages to be spread across the members that share the same id.

 ```properties
 # ...